hudson-and-thames/arbitragelab/docs/source/data/futures_rollover.rst

 The following research notebook can be used to better understand the implementation described above.

-* `Futures Rollover`_ - implements the use of the various rollers on specific contracts.
+* `Futures Rollover`_ - showcases the use of various rollers on specific contracts.

 .. _`Futures Rollover`: https://github.com/Hudson-and-Thames-Clients/arbitrage_research/blob/master/ML%20Approach/futures_rollover.ipynb